 As all instructional content is available to students twenty-four hours a day, seven days a week (24/7) there are very few times when students should be excused from attending school or completing school assignments.
-Teachers should recommend parents/guardians to notify the school for an absence followed by a written excuse:
+Parents/guardians are requested to notify the school for an absence followed by a written excuse:

-- By calling the school office in between 7:30am and 4:00 pm at 215-967-9703.
-If no one answers the phone leave a message with your name, your relationship to the student, the student's name, and the reason for the absence. - Providing a written excuse note: Bring the note in to the office, mail the note to Esperanza Cyber Charter School, Attention: Attendance Specialist, 4261 N. 5th Street, Philadelphia, PA 19140, or attach the note to an email: - Excuse Notes/Parent Questions Grades K-5: k-5attendance@esperanzacybercs.net - Excuse Notes/Parent Questions Grades 6-8: 6-8attendance@esperanzacybercs.net - Excuse Notes/Parent Questions Grades 9-12: 9-12attendance@esperanzacybercs.net - Email all their teachers to let them know they will be absent.
+- Completing this attendance excuse note form. - By calling the school office in between 7:30 am and 4:00 pm at 215-967-9703.
+If no one answers the phone leave a message with your name, your relationship to the student, the student's name, and the reason for the absence. - Providing a written excuse note: Bring the note in to the office, mail the note to Esperanza

+Cyber Charter School, Attention: Attendance Specialist, 4261 N. 5th Street, Philadelphia, PA 19140, or attach the note to an email:

+- Excuse Notes/Parent Questions Grades K-5: k-5attendance@esperanzacybercs.net - Excuse Notes/Parent Questions Grades 6-8: 6-8attendance@esperanzacybercs.net - Excuse Notes/Parent Questions Grades 9-12: 9-12attendance@esperanzacybercs.net - Email all their teachers to let them know they will be absent.
 The student is not excused from school assignments and should plan to make up any work missed.